 Smartwatches are now well equipped to help you cut ties with your smartphone, but in most cases you still need to keep the two together in order to remain connected.

 Right now, LTE smartwatches are few and far between, but thankfully more are on the horizon.
 Samsung is expected to return to LTE ways with the Galaxy Watch, while the Huawei Watch 3, Apple Watch Series 4 and perhaps even the rumoured LG Libre should all come packing the feature.

 Read this: The best Wear smartwatches you can buy

 But maybe you can't wait for those next generation options - so, if you want an LTE smartwatch right now, what's on offer?
-And which one is perfect for you?
-Read on, dear friends, so that you too can join the life of a standalone smartwatch wearer.
+And which one is best for you?
+Read on, crazy diamond, so that you too can join the life of a standalone smartwatch wearer.

 Apple Watch Series 3

-Apple has finally embraced LTE-enabled smartwatches with the Apple Watch Series 3, creating the first standalone Watch experience.
-Not only will you be able to take calls and get notifications thanks to that built-in e-SIM, but you'll be able to stream Apple Music right from your wrist.
+Apple finally embraced LTE-enabled smartwatches with the Apple Watch Series 3, creating its first standalone Watch experience.
+Not only can you take calls and get notifications, thanks to that built-in e-SIM, but streaming tunes via Apple Music is also available right from the wrist.